 Supreme Court rules for Sonoma motorist followed home by police

-The Supreme Court ruled Wednesday for a Sonoma Valley motorist who was followed home by police and then arrested in his garage for drunken driving.
+WASHINGTON — The Supreme Court ruled last week for a Sonoma Valley motorist who said a police officer violated his privacy rights by following him home and then into his garage, where he was given a ticket for drunken driving.

-The driver challenged the arrest as an unconstitutional search of his home.

-In a 9-0 decision, the court overturned a lower court ruling in favor of the police and said the 4th Amendment in most cases does not allow the police to enter a home unless it is an emergency or they have a warrant.
+By a 9-0 vote, the justices on June 23 overturned his conviction and said the Fourth Amendment usually forbids the police from entering a driveway or a home unless it is a true emergency or they have a search warrant.

+In Lange v.
+California, the high court reversed the opinion of California state judges who said police may follow a person if they are in “hot pursuit,” even if the suspect’s offense is a minor one that could yield a traffic ticket.

+In this case, a CHP officer decided to follow Arthur Lange because he was playing loud music on his car radio.

+Though Lange’s conviction for drunken driving was upheld by the California courts, the state Department of Justice refused to defend the outcome when the high court agreed to hear the case.

+Instead, a state attorney argued that the state court’s “categorical” rule allowing police to follow a suspect into his home for even a minor offense was unconstitutional, the position adopted by the high court.

-The case began in October 2016 when Arthur Lange, a retired real estate broker from Fetters Hot Springs, was driving home and listening to loud music.
-He drew the attention of a California Highway Patrol officer who began following him.
+The case began in October 2016 when Lange, a retired real estate broker, was driving to his Sonoma Valley home and listening to loud music.
+He drew the attention of a CHP officer, who began following him.

 A few seconds before Lange turned into his driveway, the officer said he turned on the flashing lights of his patrol car.
 He followed the motorist into his garage and questioned him.
 The officer smelled alcohol on his breath and wrote Lange a ticket for driving under the influence and for the “infraction of operating a vehicle’s sound system at excessive levels.”

-In response, Lange said the charges should be thrown out because the officer violated the 4th Amendment's ban on "unreasonable searches and seizures" when he entered his driveway and garage without a search warrant.
+In response, Lange, who has not responded to requests for comment from The Press Democrat, said the charges should be thrown out because the officer violated the Fourth Amendment’s ban on “unreasonable searches and seizures” when he entered his driveway and garage without a search warrant.

 Prosecutors argued that because Lange failed to stop when the police car flashed its lights, the officer was justified in pursuing him into his garage.